limafresh/Brushshe/README.md

 ### Shapes
 Rectangle, oval (with or without fill); line.
 ### Effects
-Blur, detail, contour and grayscale with adjustment slider.
+Blur, detail, contour, grayscale, inversion and other.
+Not work on GIF images.
 ### My Gallery
 Window showing images drawn in Brushshe and "saved to gallery".
 Images from the gallery are stored in `<user_home_folder>/Pictures/Brushshe Images` or `<user_home_folder>/Brushshe Images` on some minimalistic Linux distributions.
 For saving there is a button "Save to gallery" in toolbar and hotkey Ctrl+S.
 ### Dark theme